Search the IIT Library Catalog

 For further assistance, please contact the Ethics Center Library.

-Dividing into groups, team members have the chance to compete in an hour-long competition where students debate questions about ethics case studies highlighting major ethical issues in their project.
+Dividing into groups, team members have the chance to compete in an competition where students debate questions about ethics case studies highlighting major ethical issues in their project.
 Excellent for introducing students to ethics.
+The competition can be between one or more IPRO teams, and cover any ethics topic you wish.
 Feel free to use this Guide for Discussing Ethics Case Studies as the two teams discuss the cases in preperation for the competition.

 Groups are students are asked to research and present on ethics topics related to their project, and to lead a case study discussion with their team.
 Excellent for introducing students to ethics.